Our Board of Trustees contribute their expertise, leadership and experience to the strategic direction and governance of the charity.

 Prof. Rosalie Ferner

 Professor at Guy’s and St. Thomas’ NHS Foundation Trust / IOPPN King’s College London.
 She was the 2016 recipient of the European Theodor Schwann award for contribution to Neurofibromatosis.
-She was London lead for NF2 from 2010-2014 and is the current national lead for the multidisciplinary Complex Neurofibromatosis 1 service.

 A businessman and specialist in property fund management, Richard is a fellow of the Royal Institution of Chartered Surveyors.
 For the last fifteen years, Richard has been the Managing Director of Fletcher King PLC and as a family man he and his wife happily brings support to the charity, as his son lives with Neurofibromatosis Type 1.

-Stewart is, a digital communication professional who has worked at a range of national third sector organisations in the past decade, including the Business Disability Forum, Scope and the Joseph Rowntree Foundation, a social policy think tank.
+Stewart is a digital communication professional who has worked at a range of national third sector organisations in the past decade, including the Business Disability Forum, Scope and the Joseph Rowntree Foundation, a social policy think tank.
 Stewart is also a fellow of the Social School for Entrepreneurs.
 Stewart lives with Neurofibromatosis Type 2 and brings valuable digital communications and accessibility expertise to the charity.

 Jonathan Bruce is the CEO of Sodexo Homecare for the UK and Ireland and has over 25 years’ experience in the Social Care Sector, formerly with his family’s business, Prestige Nursing, and latterly with Sodexo, which acquired Prestige in 2017.
 Jonathan has a degree in Industrial Economics from Nottingham University and an MBA from Kingston University and lives in Surrey with his wife Deborah and their three children.